Banner graphic for She-philosopher.com: Studies in the history of science, technology & culture

 A digital edition of Newcastle’s complete Letter to Charles II is forthcoming for the She-philosopher.com Library: see Lib.
 Cat.
 No. WC1650s.
 The above HTML edition of Section 1, “For the Militia,” is taken from that transcription.

 NOTE : Newcastle’s combined contempt for and dread of the musters held at Finsbury Fields by autonomous London militias (“In time off peace to playe the fooles In finsburye feeldes, In trayninge ther,—Ande in time of warr to playe the Rebells agaynst their kinge”) was widely shared.
 E.g., Ben Jonson earlier satirized the showy “Finsbury battells” in The Divell Is an Asse, “a comedie acted in the yeare, 1616.”
-This training area for the London militias was later repurposed for commercial use and developed into Finsbury Square in 1777.

-Although there is no mention of the Anglo-American colonies in this section of Newcastle’s treatise advising the future Charles II on building up a strong military-imperial executive, Cavendish does see a role for the colonies (like war and agriculture) as a sociopolitical pressure valve useful in managing England’s burgeoning population of poor folk.
+Although there is no mention of the Anglo-American colonies in this section of Newcastle’s treatise advising the future Charles II on building up a strong military-imperial executive, Cavendish does see a role for the colonies (similar to that of war and agriculture) as a sociopolitical pressure valve useful in managing England’s burgeoning population of poor folk.
 In a passage recommending widespread deforestation so as to provide better-paying jobs for the poor, Newcastle argues: “& wher ther are hunderethes off Beggers nowe thatt lives off nothinge butt gettinge & Sellinge off Bilberies, a verye poore trade which Continewes them Beggers still—when the Forreste Is disaforested, the Tillege will bee so greate, as Itt will sett all the beggers a worke male & female, for Corne hath alwayes somethinge to bee don aboute Itt, Even frome the Sowinge to the reapinge so thatt trewlye within a while In thatt place ther will bee almoste no Beggers, In so good Estate will theye bee.
 Ande thus your Matie will gaine verye much by Itt, & your People to,—Iff theye talke off Increasinge off People, sertenlye Beggers Increase more then Rich folkes, Butt Shoulde theye [increase in population] a warr will Emtye them Eyther by lande or Seae,—or Else your Matie may sende Collonies to the Bermodoes, Virginia, Barbadoes, Newe Englande and Newe Scottlande &c.”
 (William Cavendish, “For the Countrye,” Letter to Charles II, a scribal publication written c.1650s, n. pag.)
 Transporting England’s destitute across the Atlantic was tried and proven during the first half of the 17th century, so Newcastle was not proposing anything extraordinary with his policies for poor relief.
 Although Newcastle was not directly involved with the Anglo-American colonies, his uncle, Sir William Cavendish (d.
 1626), 1st earl of Devonshire, and his cousin, Sir William Cavendish (1590-1628), 2nd earl of Devonshire (and pupil-patron of Hobbes), had invested in Virginia and the Bermudas.
 The 2nd earl of Devonshire played an active role in the Virginia Company of London, and was a leading member of the Sandys faction during the disputes of 1623, which grew so heated that, when Robert Rich, earl of Warwick, accused Cavendish of lying during the course of an argument in July 1623, Cavendish challenged Warwick to a duel (both men were apprehended before they could meet, in Holland, to fight it out).

 There are additional quotations from Newcastle’s ms. Letter to Charles II included with the editor’s Introduction for She-philosopher.com’s e-publication of Thomas Hobbes’s A Briefe of the Art of Rhetorique (see Lib.
 Cat.
 No. THOB1637).